-Additional information relating to the Company is on SEDAR at www.sedar.com.
+Additional information relating to the Company is on SEDAR+ at www.sedarplus.ca.
 Financial information is provided in the Company's financial statements and management's discussion and analysis for the most recently completed financial year.

 The Company will provide to any securityholder upon request copies of the Company's financial statements and management's discussion & analysis for the most recently completed financial year.
-Please direct your request to the Company at 200 Burrard Street, Suite 1680, Vancouver, British Columbia, V6C 3L6, to request the Company's financial statements and management's discussion & analysis.
+Please direct your request to the Company at 200 Burrard Street, Suite 1615, Vancouver, British Columbia, V6C 3L6, to request the Company's financial statements and management's discussion & analysis.

-DATED at Vancouver, British Columbia, on the 31st day of August, 2022.
+DATED at Vancouver, British Columbia, on the 26th day of September, 2024.